 Why routine and flexibility are important

-First of all, there’s a difference between creating your own routine to keep you on track vs. getting stuck in a daily cycle that makes your entire life a routine, but the first can lead to the second if you never switch things up.
+First of all, there’s a difference between creating your own routine to keep you on track vs. getting stuck in a daily cycle that makes your entire life a routine.
+However, the first can lead to the second if you never switch things up.
 There’s also a difference between being a spontaneous person vs. deciding to go with the flow.
-I’m not really a spontaneous person, but I try to let things happen without taking too much control of the situation.
+I’m not really a spontaneous person, but I try to let things happen without trying to take over control of the situation.

 Maybe you’re at one end of the spectrum: